forrestbicker/CoarseGrainScripts/README.md

 ## Script A - Coarse Grainer

 ###### **A1.
 Description**
-Converts an atomistic simulation to a coarse grained one using SDK coarse graining mapping
+Converts an atomistic simulation to a coarse grained one using SDK coarse graining mapping.
+Pre-existing mappings exist for the fundamental amino acids plus nucleic acids and their backbone, however the mapping blueprint is designed to be highly customizable for indivudal expansion.

 ###### **A2.
 Input Files**
 + `topology`: Atomistic topology file
-+ `trajectory`: Atomistic trajectory file
++ `trajectory`: Atomistic trajectory file (if you wish to coarse-grain a static frame, use an empty string for trajectory)

 ###### **A3.
 Input Parameters**
 + `residue_list`: List of three-letter amino acid abbreviations.
 The coarse grained file will only contain beads from amino acids included in this list.